da-nrw/DNSCore/ContentBroker/src/main/markdown/sip_specification.md

 ## Guidelines for structuring your SIPs

+In addition to the premis.xml the user is free to put any data of any formats and in any structure (hierarchical ordering in folders) into the data folder.

 Though it is entirely up to you, the user, what to put into your SIP, there are several details to take into consideration when assembling the contents for a SIP.